-In January 2007, the Company repurchased 2,825 shares of preferred stock for a total cash expenditure of approximately \$555,000.
-The Company recorded a discount on the preferred stock redemption of approximately \$123,000 which is the difference between the carrying value per share of the redeemed preferred shares and the \$195 per share (plus commissions) paid by the Company to the preferred stockholders.
-The \$123,000 was reflected as preferred stock dividends, conversion payment, and discount on preferred stock redemption in the Company's financial statements.
-Approximately 6,933 shares of preferred stock remain outstanding as of March 31, 2007.
+In January and May 2007, respectively, the Company repurchased 2,825 shares and 909 shares of preferred stock for a total cash expenditure of approximately \$555,000 and \$177,000.
+The Company recorded a discount on the preferred stock redemption of approximately \$41,000 and \$164,000, respectively, during the three and six months ended June 30, 2007, which is the difference between the carrying value per share of the redeemed preferred shares and the \$195 per share (plus commissions) paid by the Company to the preferred stockholders.
+The \$164,000 was reflected as preferred stock dividends, conversion payment, and discount on preferred stock redemption in the Company's financial statements.
+Approximately 6,024 shares of preferred stock remain outstanding as of June 30, 2007.

-In November 2006, we initiated a quarterly cash dividend at \$0.02 per share of Class A common stock and Class B common stock which was paid on February 15, 2007 to stockholders of record as of the close of business on February 2, 2007.
-The aggregate quarterly dividend paid was approximately \$832,000.
+In April 2007, the Company's board of directors declared a regular quarterly dividend in the amount \$0.02 per share on the Company's Class A and Class B common stock and \$2.97 per share on the Company's 4.75% convertible exchangeable preferred stock which was paid on May 15, 2007 to the holders of record as of the close of business on May 4, 2007.
+The aggregate quarterly dividend paid was approximately \$858,000, of which \$840,000 was for the common stock dividend.